-Step 2 of ASC 606 Revenue from Contracts with Customers requires entities to identify separate performance obligations once a contract has been identified.
+Step 2 of Accounting Standards Codification (ASC) 606 requires entities to identify separate performance obligations once a contract has been identified.
 An entity should account for a good or service as a separate performance obligation if the good or service meets the criteria to be distinct and separately identifiable.

 To be distinct, a good or service must meet two criteria: